Biophilic Design Blog Series Part 3: 14 Core Principles of Biophilic Design

 - Park views

 2) Non-visual connection with nature emphasizes the remaining senses: touch, taste, smell, and sound.
-With a focus on incorporating simultaneous and overlapping elements, biophilic design creates an experience with depth and a collaborative dimension.
+With a focus on incorporating simultaneous and overlapping elements, the biophilic design creates an experience with depth and a collaborative dimension.

 Sounds may be singing birds, the flow of water, or a fireplace.
 Scent elements may include fragrant plants, essential oil diffusers, or scents from the surrounding outdoors.